Track-Based Triggers for Exotic Signatures: Benchmark model performance

 \subsection{Analysis strategy}

+All studies are performed assuming HL-LHC conditions, using truth-level simulation of $pp$-collisions at a center of mass energy of $\sqrt{s}=14$~TeV.
+Charged particles considered for analysis are stable (or meta-stable) decay products of short-lived BSM particles, except for the HSCP case in which direct detection of the meta-stable particle is considered.
+For simplicity, there is no simulation of detector or material interactions, and pile-up collisions are not included in these samples.

-A common strategy is used for understanding the acceptance and efficiency of possible trigger selections for each model.
-First, baseline tracking criteria are defined based on potential detector specifications (e.g. $\eta$ coverage, radius of tracker) and only stable charged particles falling within these acceptance criteria are considered to be reconstructable.
-This geometric acceptance is independent of what could then be defined by a trigger selection and simply asks whether particles could be reconstructed by an offline tracking algorithm with the specified detector layout.
-Certain effects of adjusting the detector layout are explored for the heavy stable charged particle signature; for the other models these requirements are set once and kept fixed.
+The acceptance and efficiency of possible trigger configurations are evaluated for each signature.
+First, baseline tracking criteria are defined based on potential detector specifications (e.g. $\eta$ coverage, tracker radius).
+Only stable charged particles satisfying these criteria are considered to be in acceptance.
+This geometric acceptance simply asks whether particles could be reconstructed by an offline tracking algorithm with the specified detector layout, and is independent of what could then be defined by a trigger selection.
+Certain effects of adjusting the detector layout are explored for the HSCP signature.
+For other models the detector layout is kept fixed.
 The acceptance for a signal point is then the fraction of events with at least $n$ particles in the final state that meet the tracking criteria, where $n$ is also model dependent.

-For displaced signatures studying a \dz threshold, only tracks with \dz$ > 1$ mm are counted in the acceptance criteria.
-This is to separate tracks which would be likely picked up by a prompt track reconstruction algorithm from those which would truly require a displaced tracking algorithm, and allows the efficiency of the displaced track trigger to be defined only relative to the events it is required to identify without prompt tracks.
+For displaced signatures studying a \dz threshold, only tracks with $\absdz > 1$~mm are counted in the acceptance criteria.
+This displacement requirement separates tracks which would likely be picked up by a prompt track reconstruction algorithm from those which require a displaced tracking algorithm, and also defines a region in which SM backgrounds are small.